RamezIssac/django-slick-reporting/docs/source/topics/computation_field.rst

 * __debit__: Sum of the field value for the plus list
 * __percent_to_total_balance__: Percent of the field value to the balance

-Difference between total and balance is:
+What is the difference between total and balance fields ?

 Total: Sum of the value for the period
 Balance: Sum of the value for the period + all the previous periods.

-Example:
-Case: You have a client that buys 10 in Jan, 12 in Feb and 13 in March.
+Example: You have a client who buys 10 in Jan., 12 in Feb. and 13 in March:

-`__total__` will return 10 in Jan, 12 in Feb and 13 in March.
+* `__total__` will return 10 in Jan, 12 in Feb and 13 in March.
-`__balance__` will return 10 in Jan, 22 in Feb and 35 in March
+* `__balance__` will return 10 in Jan, 22 in Feb and 35 in March